Go to navigation

 When a complaint is received, it will:

-- keep a register of all telephone and written complaints;
+- keep a register of all telephone and written complaints

-- acknowledge letters within three days;
+- acknowledge letters within 3 working days

 - notify all complainants of the final outcome.